Translation and Interpreting in Greece

 What we want

 PEM’s Extraordinary General Meeting held on 26 January 2020 approved the overall proposal on how official translations and official interpreting in Greece should be radically reformed.
-The proposal was presented by PEM’s Board of Directors and will be formally sent to the relevant authorities.
+The proposal was presented by the PEM Board and will be formally sent to the relevant authorities.

 It is a comprehensive proposal that is based on an in-depth analysis conducted by the sector into the current bad and chaotic situation, best practices in other countries, as well as translation theory and research on these matters.